Benbros Mighty Midgets

-Although models of No.33 turn up at auction from time to time, it is usually the metallic painted AEC versions with unpainted metal wheels which are most common.
-The metallic ones with painted wheels are rare.
-Other AEC variations, especially the multi-coloured ones, are scarce.
-All the Bedfords are scarce, and the yellow and beige-yellow models are rare.
+Although models of No.33 turn up at auction from time to time, it is usually the metallic painted, umw AEC variations which are most common.
+Other AEC variations, especially the multi-coloured ones, are scarce, and all the Bedfords, especially the yellow and beige models, are scarce or rare.

 Benbros No.33 Breakdown Lorry